krathalan/miscellaneous-scripts/README.md

   1993 -- Morisong, 474 Mage
 ```

-## `prntscrn.sh`
-Takes a nice screenshot after the specified seconds and saves it to `${XDG_PICTURES_DIR}/screenshots`.
-Displays a notification when the screenshot is taken.
-Easily bound to a key in your i3 or sway config.
-Uses `scrot` for i3/Xorg and `grim` for sway/Wayland.
-Provides nice errors via desktop notifications as well if you don't have the proper package installed.

-On sway/Wayland, invoking `prntscrn.sh` with any argument, like `prntscrn.sh slurp`, will allow you to select an area of the screen and will copy the selected jpeg to your clipboard.

 ## `remove_from_name` (bash)
 This script will rename all files in the current working directory by removing a specified string from their file names.